 About the Rescue Center

-We are a small home based sanctuary in Sunny South Africa
+We are a small home based sanctuary in Sunny South Africa, situated in Gauteng

-We started this as we felt there is a need, due to people emigrating, inhereting unwanted Pets and Parrots, people getting older, plucking, and being mauled by the cat.
+We started this as we felt there is a need, due to people emigrating, inheriting unwanted Pets and Parrots, people getting older, birds start plucking, and being mauled by the cat.
 We take in handicapped, old, plucked, abandoned and problem birds.

 We provide a safe haven for ill-treated, plucked, wild, old, or handicapped Parrots.
-We set them up with mates of their own kind.
+We try our very best to set them up with mates of their own kind.

 We started taking in these birds when we were at a vet and somebody wanted to have an African Grey put down because she had a broken wing .
 We bought the parrot from the lady.
 She has now been with us for 16 years.